Riksi/Rikurse/_posts/2020-11-09-RC-Dashboard.md

 - SNAIL
 - MAML for sinusoid data
-- Simple VAE and DC-GAN
+- Simple 2D data VAE and DC-GAN
 - Transformer for machine translation (this is a placeholder for now as I can't remember which other model I implemented and I only want to give myself credit only when it is due)
 - MoCov1v2 (v1 with some v2 features by mistake)
 - MoCov1v2-TPU and MoCov1
 - Various simple Flow Models (counted as 1)

 - [ ] Implement and train the following Kaggle prize-winning models